-I’ve been waiting patiently for my friend Julie’s Asparagus to be finally ready to eat – it’s a monster to grow yourself; which you’ll know if you’ve ever tried – you’re not allowed to pick it for the first two years after you’ve planted it.
+I’ve been waiting patiently for my friend Julie’s Asparagus to be finally ready to eat – it’s a monster to grow yourself, which you’ll know if you’ve ever tried.
+You’re not allowed to pick it for the first two years after you’ve planted it.
 Not that Julie was in any danger of eating it before she should, because the local rabbit population developed a taste for it, despite the latent threat of a) an irate Julie, and b) a mini army of dogs whose favourite thing is chasing rabbits.
-Still, we live in hope, and in the meantime I buy Asparagus from Mexico, until the proper stuff makes an appearance..
+Still, we live in hope, and in the meantime I use the stuff from further afield while I wait for our local Asparagus to arrive in the shops.

 This recipe though, this recipe, is beyond delicious, and – get this – takes about 10 minutes from thinking about it, to sitting down to